GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 The AstroDataType system is able to look at any aspect of the dataset to judge if it belongs in a given classification, but the intent is to find characteristics in the MEF's PHU.
-Using this knowledge, AstroData loads and applies particular arbitrarily instrument-mode-specific methods to obtain the general behavior required by the user, not only in the case of metadata but also in the case of transformations and indeed, for any dataset-type-specific behavior.
+Using this knowledge, AstroData loads and applies particular instrument-mode-specific methods to obtain general behavior through a uniform interface, as desired for the user.
+This uniform interface can be presented not only in the case of meta-data but also in the case of transformations and any other dataset-type-specific behavior.

 To first order, Astrodata Types map to instrument-modes, and these provide a good concrete image of what Astrodata Type are.
 However more abstract types of dataset identification are also possible and make themselves useful, such as generic types such as "IFU" vs "IMAGE", or processing status types such as "RAW" vs "PREPARED".

 Dataset Transformations